RIT-EVT/rampup/targets/phase0/Instructions.md

 described in Rectangle.hpp (Note that Shape does not have a corresponding cpp.
 This is because Shape is an abstract class, and so has no real implementation).
 You must implement all the methods from Rectangle inside this  (right now they all return -1).
 If you're not sure what a method is supposed to do, hover over the name of the method with your cursor, and a documentation window should pop up.
+Don't forget to fully implement the constructor!
-6. Move over to phase0/main.cpp; inside this main method, construct 2 square objects, and then add them to the array
+6. Move over to phase0/main.cpp; inside this main method, construct 2 square objects, and then add them to the array.
+Compile and run the main method to test out your changes.
+This can be done
 7. Go back to src/dev and include/dev and create another type of Shape (from scratch).
 Anything goes- Circles, Ovals, Pentagons.
 When making your class, think about what values are required to represent each instance of the class, and make sure to override the getArea() and getPerimeter() methods from Shape.
 Once your class is created, go back to phase0/main.cpp and add one or two